lem31/lem31/README.md

 I enjoy coding because I learn something new every day and love the challenge! 💪

+- 🔭 I’m currently working on a portfolio website :-)
+- 🌱 I’m currently learning something new every day!
+- 💬 Ask me about anything!
+- 📫 How to reach me: lemeyer.no@gmail.com
+- ⚡ Fun fact: I can speak 4 languages, as well as write code in 3

 👩‍💻 Resources and technology that help me with my design and coding endeavours:

 ![Static Badge](https://img.shields.io/badge/githubpages-white?style=for-the-badge&logo=githubpages&logoColor=white&color=black)